-So nothing fancy but really filling and nutritious.
-You will need only a couple of ingredients and I bet you have them already in your pantry.
+So nothing fancy but really filling and nutritious For this apple and cinnamon oatmeal you will need only a couple of ingredients.
+And I bet you already have them in your pantry.

-As you already know, I love to share with you some interesting nutritional facts and value so today I’m going to talk about apples.
+As you already know, I love sharing with you some interesting nutritional facts so today I’m going to share a bit more about apples.

 They are an excellent source of vitamin C, fiber and potassium.